top of page

 Learn How Your Diet Plays An Important Role In Your Pelvic Health

-By Maryann Gallucci A woman’s pelvic floor is the group of muscles that stretches all the way from the tailbone to the pelvic bone.
+By Maryann Gallucci A woman’s pelvic floor is the group of muscles that stretches from the tailbone to the pelvic bone.
 These muscles help to cushion and keep the bladder, uterus, rectum, and urethra in place.
-If this group of muscles cannot function properly, women can face issues with pelvic floor disorders including incontinence and prolapse.
-As well, they can experience constipation.
+If this group of muscles cannot function properly, women can face issues with pelvic floor disorders, including incontinence and prolapse.
+Additionally, they may experience constipation.
 A strong and healthy pelvic floor is essential for a woman’s day-to-day bodily functions.
-There are many exercises and techniques for women to make sure they are keeping their pelvic floor strong.
-Be sure to join Cheryl Coppa’s Core and Pelvic Floor Restore Program to manage and reverse pelvic floor dysfunction.
-In addition, a woman’s diet plays a large role.
-Pelvic floor friendly-foods that can help strengthen the bladder, decrease inflammation, and do not cause irritation should be incorporated into your diet including:
+A woman’s diet plays a significant role.
+Pelvic floor-friendly foods that can help strengthen the bladder, decrease inflammation, and do not cause irritation should be incorporated into your diet, including:

 Pelvic Floor Friendly-Foods